favour-olumese/ECX_30DaysOfCode/README.md

 ##### Task:
 Write a function that takes in a date as input, and returns what day of the week it is.
-* The input date can be in any convenient format(Whether a "ddmmyy" string, a series of integers, etc)
+* The input date can be in any convenient format (whether a "ddmmyy" string, a series of integers, etc)
 * Your function must work for both future and past dates.
 * Exception handling(or Type checking) is necessary.